Intrepid-2a/.github/profile/README.md

 - **curvature** in an apparent motion trace of 4 dots

 Stimuli are presented either spanning the blind spot (first two experiments) or very close to it (third experiment) or at control locations equally far from fixation.

+Individual tasks in repositories expect a certain folder structure and do not work without it.
+This is set up by the code in the `Runner` repository, see details there.